 His Highness Sheikh Tamim bin Hamad Al-Thani inaugurated the Barzan gas plant, in March 2022 which provides energy to meet local power and water desalinisation requirements, including for the FIFA World Cup.
-It also supplies hydrocarbon products to local refinery and petrochemical industries, as well as for export to international markets.
-During construction, the workforce peaked at 30,000, with an outstanding safety performance achieved.
+It also supplies During construction, the workforce peaked at 30,000, with an outstanding safety performance achieved.